spinnaker/spinnaker.github.io/setup/install/providers/aws/aws-ec2.md

 ![Example AWS IAM structure for Spinnaker AWS Provider](/setup/install/providers/images/example-aws-provider.svg)

-Before you start create a simple table mapping the Account names and account IDs for your desired set up.
+Before you start, create a simple table that maps the Account names to account IDs for your desired set up.
 An example table is shown below.

 | Name              | Account Id   |
 |-------------------|--------------|